 - Have there been any significant changes to your animal's behavior, appetite, or energy recently (or upon noticing the bump)?

-When you first discover a lump or bump, it can be helpful to take a photo of it (with a ruler or other measurement reference point like a fingertip).
+When you first discover a lump or bump, it can be helpful to take a photo of it (along with a ruler or other measurement reference point like a fingertip).
 Share the photo with the vet.
 This can be one way to easily monitor the lump to see if the size and shape are changing.